Ready to apply for TVEC for 2018-2019?

 How does TVEC affect the high school experience?

 In the freshman and sophomore years, the high school experience very similar to any other CHS student.
-In the junior and senior years, TVEC students will be off campus for 75% of the day and the day-to-day experience may be affected.
-After school events, like prom, are not affected by enrollment in TVEC.
+In the junior and senior years, TVEC students will be off campus for classes and the day-to-day experience may be affected.
+Students who participate in extracurriculars will continue to do so, and after school events, like prom, are not affected by enrollment in TVEC.

 Once a student applies to TVEC, is it 100% commitment?